5 Tax Loopholes for Small Businesses in Florida (2025)

 Florida offers unique tax benefits, making it one of the best structures for small businesses.
 They enjoy pass-through taxation, meaning income is taxed only at the individual level, avoiding double taxation.
 Additionally, Florida companies can easily set up new companies, giving them extra flexibility.

-By leveraging these LLC tax loopholes, you can optimize their tax liabilities.
+By leveraging these LLC tax loopholes, small business owners can optimize their tax liabilities.
 About 60% of small business owners prefer this form for their tax benefits, including avoiding double taxation and gaining flexibility in management.

 Benefits: